-In the current digital age, all local businesses need to understand how search engines (specifically Google) collect and distribute information and how this affects online business client acquisition.
+In today’s digital age, all local businesses need to be clear about how search engines (Google in particular) collect and distribute information, as this plays a big role in attracting business customers online.

 Search engine optimization for contractors is about helping search engines understand and present your website content to internet users.